Joel Danies

-Joel Edward Danies (Born April 1, 1958, in Jacmel, Haiti) is a career foreign service officer who served concurrently as the US Ambassador Extraordinary and Plenipotentiary to Gabon and São Tomé and Príncipe from 2018–2019.
+Joel Edward Danies (born April 1, 1958, in Jacmel, Haiti) is a career foreign service officer who served concurrently as the US ambassador extraordinary and plenipotentiary to Gabon and São Tomé and Príncipe from 2018 to 2019.

 Education

 Danies earned a B.S. in Zoology/Animal Biology at Loyola College, Maryland (1977), a B.A. in Political Science and Government at the University of Maryland, College Park, (1979) and an M.S. in National Security Strategy at the National War College in 2010.

 Career

 Immediately prior to his ambassadorship, Danies was associate dean of the School of Professional and Area Studies, a unit of the Foreign Service Institute.
 While chargé d'affaires in Belmopan, Belize, during and after Hurricane Mitch in October 1998, Danies declared the area a disaster area in order to allow U.S. aid to arrive.
 He joined the State Department in 1987 after working for USAir.

 Personal life

 Danies speaks French, Haitian Creole, and Arabic.